by-jp/www.byjp.me/content/notes/twitter/18155996648/index.md

 - imported
 - from-twitter
 ---
-Hackers\!
+Hackers!
 Looking for a really meaty & big push-to-make button—something like an emergency stop, but without the reset twist—where to find?